ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

     Verifier vouches for the validity of the results.

-* Attester: An entity whose attributes must be evaluated in order to determine whether the entity is considered trustworthy or authorized to access a resource.
+* Attester: An entity whose attributes must be evaluated in order to determine whether the entity is considered trustworthy, such as when deciding whether the entity is authorized to perform some operation.

 * Endorsement: A secure statement that some entity (typically a manufacturer) vouches for the integrity of an Attester's signing capability.